Bicolline: Setting

-The world of Mundis has its own geography, economy, conflicts, and complex geopolitics that have been evolving since its inception in response to the actions of the players and the outcomes of battles and events.
+The world of Mundus has its own geography, economy, conflicts, and complex geopolitics that have been evolving since its inception in response to the actions of the players and the outcomes of battles and events.
 The geopolitical system is based on feudal Europe, and is the basis for most of the actions undertaken on the ground during the events.

 The complexity of the setting is such that it is almost impossible for an individual to control more than one area of competition such as commercial, political, military, or religious.
 Generally, guilds specialize and focus on one or two aspects of the game.
 The guilds have diverse experts among their members, each able to follow the changes and fully understand one aspect of the world of Bicolline.

 The political arena consists of fiefdoms and provinces that form the kingdom.
 All levels of politics can be filled by players, making the world very dynamic.
 Accession to titles of nobility follows a democratic system.
 This modern aspect helps to make the experience accessible to all.
 It is possible to create internal conflicts and external playing with virtual units.
 These virtual wars can be realized in a fight during real scenarios on the ground.

 The commercial aspect of the game is constantly changing, following an in-game market.
 Goods are transacted at extremely variable prices depending on their availability and the stability of the kingdom.
 All the goods in the Bicolline world are in the form of cards.
-These cards have a certain worth depending on the days market and are often traded among players in order to fortify their guild or to complete certain tasks.
+These cards have a certain worth depending on the day's market and are often traded among players in order to fortify their guild or to complete certain tasks.
 There is also the population cards that each member of Bicolline receives upon entry.
 These are seen as one of the most precious cards in the game available for a commoner, as each guild must accumulate a certain number of cards in order to stay in existence.
 Military units for the geopolitical war game are represented by cards too, some can be worth up to ten population cards.
 Many players try to exchange and gather as many population cards as they can in order to help their guild, and are also some of the most expensive cards on the market.
 Bicolline also mints its own coins, called the Solar, that are another currency of transaction.